 Indemnification

-To the fullest extent permitted by applicable law, Transaction Endorser will indemnify and hold harmless LFGN, its affiliates, the Bedrock Consortium, and each of its respective officers, directors, agents, partners and employees (individually and collectively, the “Indemnified Parties”) from and against any losses, liabilities, claims, demands, damages, expenses or costs (“Claims”) brought by a third party arising out of or related to (i) Transaction Endorser’s access to or use of the Utility in violation of this Agreement; (ii) Transaction Endorser’s violation, misappropriation or infringement of any rights of another (including intellectual property rights or privacy rights); or (iii) Transaction Endorser’s violation of applicable law.
+To the fullest extent permitted by applicable law, Transaction Endorser will indemnify and hold harmless LFGN, its affiliates, the Bedrock Consortium, the Linux Foundation, and each of their respective officers, directors, agents, partners and employees (individually and collectively, the “Indemnified Parties”) from and against any losses, liabilities, claims, demands, damages, expenses or costs (“Claims”) brought by a third party arising out of or related to (i) Transaction Endorser’s access to or use of the Utility in violation of this Agreement; (ii) Transaction Endorser’s violation, misappropriation or infringement of any rights of another (including intellectual property rights or privacy rights); or (iii) Transaction Endorser’s violation of applicable law.

 Transaction Endorser agrees to promptly notify the Indemnified Parties in writing of any Claims, cooperate with the Indemnified Parties in defending such Claims and pay all fees, costs and expenses associated with defending such Claims (including attorneys’ fees).
 Transaction Endorser also agrees that the Indemnified Parties will have sole control of the defense or settlement, at the LFGN’s sole option, of any Claims.
 This indemnity is in addition to, and not in lieu of, any other indemnities set forth in a written agreement between Transaction Endorser and any Indemnified Party.